berserkhmdvhb/MADS-MEDICIMAGE/README.md

 ## Install ANTs
-To run ANTs on cluster
+To install ANTs on cluster:

 ```
 cd medicimage/